Dorset Joint Railway

 It is evident from colour photographs that post-1950 on the 'Somerset' part of the S&DJR it was common for the finials to be painted generally white, but with red (for stop signals) or yellow (for distant signals) on the ball/swell part.
 (In the case of SR rail-built posts, the whole 'cap' was painted in the relevant colour.)
 As this was standard practice on the Western Region, it had been thought that this use of red (or yellow) was simply a result of BR(WR) gaining control of the northern part of the railway during the 1950s, especially as the 'Dorset' part continued to show Southern Region influence with mostly all-white finials.
 However it may well be the case that BR(WR) in fact was simply perpetuating an existing S&DJR colour scheme, albeit perhaps with a greater degree of consistency across the railway.

-Signals arms consisted of a 'blade' attached to a metal spectacle plate casting.
+Signals arms consisted of a 'blade' attached to a metal spectacle plate casting, which incorporated a socket for the arm pivot.
 Signal blades were made from wood originally and the overall arm design was a lower-quadrant (LQ) pattern similar to that used by the L&SWR.
+(The spectacle castings appear to have been obtained from a number of suppliers, including Saxby & Farmer and the Railway Signal Company.)
 Upper-quadrant (UQ) arms began to appear in SR days and these had metal blades, usually with distinctive horizontal corrugations which were provided to give greater strength to the sheet metal arm.
 (It is possible that some LQ arms were also fitted with metal blades.)
 It is not known exactly when or where the S&DJR started to use UQ arms, but evidence would suggest that LQ arms were still being fitted on new signals as late as 1929 (eg at West Pennard).
 UQ arms were used mainly on the SR-type rail-built posts and on lattice posts; a few examples were known on the S&DJR-type rail-built posts, and only one on a wooden post (at Midford).
-(The Midford example was the Down Starting signal (No 3), which was damaged in the 1936 'runaway train' accident.
-It is a possible theory therefore that the UQ arm was fitted when that signal was repaired, but this can not be proven.)
+(The Midford example was the Down Starting signal (No 3), which was damaged in the 1936 'runaway train' accident; it is a possible theory therefore that the UQ arm was fitted when that signal was repaired, but this can not be proven.)
 LQ arms of the BR(WR) style were fitted to the few BR(WR) tubular post signals that were installed in the 1960s.

 Note: Although it would appear that the SR type of rail-built signal post was not introduced until after the adoption of UQ arms, there were many examples elsewhere on the former Southern Railway where LQ arms were fitted to SR rail-built posts.
 It is possible that there was a transition period during which the SR was using up existing stocks of LQ fittings on its new type of post.
 On the S&DJR there were certainly a few known examples where LQ arms were fitted on SR rail-built posts, but most of their posts of that type had UQ arms.